easy1staking-com/fn-bafin-cardano-sc/README.md

 To check if a issuer or an admin is enabled and legit, there must be a utxo in the proper SC with the proper NFT and with the user stakeCredentials.
 To check if a user is enabled and legit, there must be a utxo in the state_manager SC with a NFT and the user's stakeCredentials in the datum.
 To invalidate a issuer, an admin or a user, you just need to spend his utxo and remove his stakeCredentials.

-## Authors

-Matteo Coppola, as part of Finest team